BetaDoggo/BetaDoggo/README.md

 I don't know what I'm doing.

-The only good language is shell.
+The only good language is bash.